diegothucao/react-native-javascript-redux-saga-template/README.md

 # React Native with Javascript and Redux-saga

-This is an essential example to build React-native app using Javascript and Redux Saga
+This is an essential example to build React-native app using Javascript and Redux Saga.

 Step to run
 1. Clone the [repo](https://github.com/diegothucao/react-native-javascript-redux-saga-template)